Difficulties of Teleparallel Theories of Gravity with Local Lorentz Symmetry: The TEGR

 where $T_{a\mu}$ is defined by ${{\delta L_M}/ {\delta e^{a\mu}}}=eT_{a\mu} $.
 As expected, the field equations are equivalent to Einstein's equations.
 It is possible to verify by explicit calculations that the equations above can be rewritten as

 The field equations (\ref{4}) are covariant under local Lorentz transformations (LLT).
-Obviously, this property can be verified more easily from Eq. (\ref{5}).
-The meaning of this symmetry is that the theory can be formulated in any reference frame, i.e., there are no privileged frames on which one can construct the theory.
-In Eq. (\ref{4}), one does not need a connection to ensure the covariance of the equations under LLT, although in Eq. (\ref{5}) there appears the Levi-Civita connection $^0\omega_{\mu ab}(e)$.
-The meaning and significance of LLT in a theory is precisely this: the theory can be formulated in any frame.
+Obviously, this property can be verified more easily from equations (\ref{5}).
+The meaning of this symmetry is that the theory can be formulated in any reference frame, adapted to any observer in space-time.
+Thus, there are no privileged frames on which one can construct the theory.
+In equations (\ref{4}), one does not need a connection to ensure the covariance of the equations under LLT, although in equations (\ref{5}) there appears the Levi-Civita connection $^0\omega_{\mu ab}(e)$.
+The meaning of LLT in a theory is precisely this: the theory can be formulated in any frame.
 Therefore, the theory is valid for all observers in space-time.
+This is the relevance and main feature of the local Lorentz symmetry.
 Finally, the inertial frames may be characterised by the acceleration tensor, that yields the inertial accelerations (accelerations that are not due to the gravitational field) that act on a given frame in space-time.